CJ-2123/cj-2123.github.io/docs/reverse_rando.md

 # Setup (PC only)

 1. In the OpenKH Mod Manager, Install a new mod
-2. In the “Add a new mod from Github” section, type
+2. In the “Add a new mod from Github” section, type or copy/paste
    ```
    KH2FM-Mods-Num/Goa-Reverse-ROM
    ```